 These risks can lead to physical and/or mental ill health and, potentially, suicidal ideation, intent and behaviour.
 As an employer, there are things you can do to reduce the risk of work contributing to the causes of suicide.

 Suicide is a major cause of premature death in Great Britain.
-However, suicides are preventable with appropriate interventions.
+However, most suicides are preventable with appropriate interventions.

 Many suicides are impulsive moments of crisis associated with significant life events.
 For example, people struggling with isolation, relationship breakdown, financial problems or work pressures.
 It can also be linked to pre-existing mental health conditions.